nsg91/onelife-website/README.md

-# Vara
+# VOID
-Vara App Terms and Privacy Policy
+VOID App Terms and Privacy Policy

-# Vara Support
+# VOID Support

-Welcome to the official support page for **Vara**.
+Welcome to the official support page for **VOID**.
 We are dedicated to providing you with a seamless and peaceful experience.

 ## Contact Us
 If you are experiencing issues with the app, have a feature request, or just want to say hello, please reach out to us directly.